perlpunk/blog-source/content/posts/2024-04-Building-a-Perl-Module-in-OBS.md

 First you should create an account [here](https://build.opensuse.org/).
 This is not covered in this post, but should be easy enough :)

-Note that OBS website has two layouts.
+Note that the OBS website has two layouts.
 For smaller screens, there is a horizontal bar at the bottom.
 Otherwise there will be a vertical bar on the left.